dougmurray/programming-references/vim/vim-commands.md

     - to view the macros, checkout the registers with :reg, or :regq for the specific one
     - try to start you macro with 0 to set the beginning point at same point
 - :terminal starts a terminal, switch with CTRL w w and close with CTRL w c
+    - neovim :top :term , then to close use CTRL d

 ## Lessons: